EricArcher/rfPermute/README.md

 ### version 2.5 (devel)

-* __NOTE: v2.5 is a large redevelopment of the package.
-The structure of rfPermute model objects has changed and the name and functionality of several functions has also changed to make them more consistent.
+__NOTE__: v2.5 is a large redevelopment of the package.
+The structure of rfPermute model objects has changed make them incompatible with previous versions.
+Also, the name and functionality of several functions has changed to make them more consistent with one another.
-A tutorial is available in the package as `rfPermuteTutorial()`.
+A tutorial (under construction) is available within the package as `rfPermuteTutorial()`.

 ### version 2.2 (on CRAN)